Reginleif88/reginleif_lab/Project 4 - Deploy Royal Server Gateway.md

 ---

 ## Goal
 Deploy Royal Server on a domain-joined Windows Server 2022 (`P-WIN-SRV1`) to act as a secure gateway for RDP/SSH connections and a central management point for the homelab.
+This project is optional but useful if using Royal TS for managing connections etc.

 ---